 You wake up the morning after a big storm blows through.
 To your horror, when you flip the light switch, nothing happens.
 It’s not the lack of lights that’s the issue; it’s that the outage also means you have no juice for your coffee maker.
 How are you going to make it through the day?

 Don’t despair.
 Whether you’re camping in the great outdoors or standing in a dark kitchen, you’ve got options.
-Keep reading to learn about the best electricity-free coffee brewing methods, from percolators to cold brew.
+Keep reading to learn about the best electricity-free coffee brewing methods, from percolators to cold brewers.

-Top 8 Ways to Make Coffee Without Electricity
+Top 8 Ways to Make Coffee Without Electricity:

 1. But First, Fire

 To brew coffee, you’ll need to heat water right to the point of boiling.
 That means fire.
 If you have a gas stove, you are in business.
 Just ignite one of the burners.
 If you don’t have a gas stove, look through your camping equipment for a portable stove.
 Keep in mind that if you do this, you should only use it outside.
 Not only is it a fire hazard, but it produces noxious fumes.
 If you don’t have a portable stove, you’ll need to build a fire outside and heat water that way.

 We’ve all seen the old cowboy movies where they’re sitting around a fire, sipping coffee brewed in a big, blue percolator.
 The action is pretty simple.
 As the water boils, it is forced up a thin central tube to the top, where it’s spritzed over the grounds.
 It’s unsophisticated and produces results that lots of people don’t like.
 But if the power goes out and this is what you’ve got, it’ll produce a decent cup of coffee.